wakeful-answer/vigilant-journey/docs/Special-Programs.md

     - 'Lastly, Ken Furudate will provide a mesmerizing audiovisual performance wholly generated through digital means.
 Deeply influenced by minimalist aesthetics, Furudate concentrates on the simplest elements such as sine waves, pulses, dots, lines, and loop functions, and scales them up to states of overwhelming complexity, at times featuring smooth and transfixing moiré-fringed vortices and subtly-oscillating washes of spectral noise.'
 -
-  title: SHAPESHIFTERS: MUSICMAKERS HACKLAB 2019 @ WSK
+  title: 'SHAPESHIFTERS: MUSICMAKERS HACKLAB 2019 @ WSK'
   artists:
     - Peter Kirn
     - Tad Ermitano